nicsonpw/Flixnic/README.md

 - Use of functional Sign Up and Sign In button
 - Use of functional Sign Out button
 - Use of clickable and functional logo and avatar
-- Use Firebase as the database
+- Use Firestore as the database
 - Use of functional Subscribe button using Stripe
 - Use of functional payment page using Stripe